-In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements.
-SFAS No. 157 establishes a framework for measuring fair value and expands disclosures about fair value measurements.
+In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements ("SFAS 157").
+SFAS 157 establishes a framework for measuring fair value and expands disclosures about fair value measurements.
 The changes to previous practice resulting from the application of this Statement relate to the definition of fair value, the methods used to measure fair value, and the expanded disclosures about fair value measurements.
-In February 2008, the FASB issued FASB Staff Position No. FAS 157-1, Application of FASB Statement No. 157 to FASB Statement No. 13 and Other Accounting Pronouncements That Address Fair Value Measurements for Purposes of Lease Classification or Measurement Under Statement 13 ("FSP 157-1").
-FSP 157-1 amends SFAS No. 157 to exclude from its scope SFAS No. 13 and other pronouncements that address fair value measurements for purposes of lease classification or measurement.
+In February 2008, the FASB issued FASB Staff Position No. FAS 157-1,

+Application of FASB Statement No. 157 to FASB Statement No. 13 and Other Accounting Pronouncements That Address Fair Value Measurements for Purposes of Lease Classification or Measurement Under Statement 13 ("FSP 157-1").
+FSP 157-1 amends SFAS 157 to exclude from its scope SFAS No. 13 and other pronouncements that address fair value measurements for purposes of lease classification or measurement.
 The scope exception does not apply to assets acquired and liabilities assumed in a business combination that are required to be measured at fair value (including assets and liabilities not related to leases).
-In February 2008, the FASB issued Staff Position 157-2, Effective Date of FASB Statement No. 157, (FSP 157-2) which delays the effective date of SFAS No. 157 for nonfinancial assets and nonfinancial liabilities, except for items that are recognized or disclosed at fair value in the financial statements on a recurring basis.
-We adopted SFAS No. 157 effective April 1, 2008 for financial assets and liabilities measured on a recurring basis.
-The adoption of SFAS No. 157 for financial assets and liabilities did not have a material impact on our financial position or results of operations.
+In February 2008, the FASB issued Staff Position 157-2, Effective Date of FASB Statement No. 157, which delayed the effective date of SFAS 157 for nonfinancial assets and nonfinancial liabilities, except for items that are recognized or disclosed at fair value in the financial statements on a recurring basis.
+In October 2008, the FASB issued FSP FAS No. 157-3, Determining the Fair Value of a Financial Asset When the Market for That Asset is Not Active ("FSP 157-3").
+FSP 157-3 clarifies the application of SFAS 157, in situations where the market is not active.
+We considered the guidance provided by FSP 157-3 in our determination of estimated fair values as of September 30, 2008, and determined that the impact was not material.
+We adopted SFAS 157 effective April 1, 2008 for financial assets and liabilities measured on a recurring basis.
+The adoption of SFAS 157 for financial assets and liabilities did not have a material impact on our financial position or results of operations.